ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 to invoke the compiler, build libraries, and link with those libraries on each of those platforms.

-On top of hiding the platform-specific details, CMake also does not force a particular development environment on to project developers.
+In addition to concealing the platform-specific details, CMake also does not restrict project developers to one specific development environment.
 You can use your favorite editor or IDE.
-For example, Visual Studio Code can work seamlessly with CMake thanks to some plugins, and CMake can generate project files for several popular IDEs, such as Xcode, Sublime Text, Eclipse, CodeBlocks, and CodeLite.
+For example, Visual Studio Code can work seamlessly with CMake with plugins, and CMake can generate project files for several popular IDEs, such as Xcode, Sublime Text, Eclipse, CodeBlocks, and CodeLite.
 You can run `cmake --help` to get a list of supported *generators* (in CMake terminology) for your platform.